skhabiri/Bridges2Prosperity-ML-FastAPI/README.md

 #### Build and run the docker-compose

-from the directory with docker-compose.yml we build the docker service images:
+From the directory with docker-compose.yml we build the docker service images:
 ```
 docker-compose build #builds the images, does not start the containers
 docker-compose up #builds the images if the images do not exist and starts the container